AAYISHA-SIDDIQUA/PlaywrightJSTS/README.md

 When tests fails, the report is displayed automatically But when tests passes, in order to see report run below command npx playwright show-report

+If you want to run a single spec file, then use below command. npx playwright test tests/google.spec.js --headed --project chromium

+If you want to open playwright inspector to debug the code npx playwright test tests/google.spec.js --headed --project chromium --debug